 Proximilar's AI beats human competitors

 Our AI has beaten the Wall Street consensus for large & mid-cap US companies over 70% of the time in recent quarters.
-Compared to analysts’ estimates, Proximilar’s percentage errors are almost 30% lower.
+Moreover, compared to analysts’ estimates, Proximilar’s percentage errors are almost 30% lower.

 Proximilar's EPS Win Rate vs. Analyst Consensus (% of Stocks)